 Over the years, vintners from many parts of the world have settled in Napa Valley, and brought with them influences from their home countries, resulting in a variety of architectural styles and winemaking techniques.
 Other owners have used their estates to showcase their passions: for art, for sustainable farming, for the land itself.

-Many wineries in the storied valley are listed in the National Register of Historic Places, and every winery here has a unique history and fascinating story.
+Many wineries in the storied valley, one of the most beautiful wine regions in California, are listed in the National Register of Historic Places, and every winery here has a unique history and fascinating story.
 If you are planning a Napa Valley visit, read on to discover the wineries you definitely must place on your itinerary!

 Best Napa Valley Wineries